sindresorhus/alfy/readme.md

 Type: `Array`

 List of `Object` with any of the [supported properties](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/).
 In addition, if a list item has a `variables` property, it will be used to set Alfred's [Workflow Environment Variables](https://www.alfredapp.com/help/workflows/advanced/variables/) if the user selects the item.
+More info on environment variables is [here](https://www.alfredforum.com/topic/9070-how-to-workflowenvironment-variables/).

 Example: